octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 `$PID` is the id of the process who is handling the connexion, found in `pg_stat_activity`.
 If you're unsure on how to do this, refer to [this](https://www.cybertec-postgresql.com/en/terminating-database-connections-in-postgresql/).

 Keep in mind that the transaction in which these queries run will be rollbacked, which means some AUTOVACUUM can happen afterward (you remember [Lock are not evil](#locks-are-not-evil), don't you ?).

+### Ask for help

+If you've read and applied these 7 advices, and are still in trouble, you can now ask for help to your database administrator in complete confidence.
+If you come to him with all the clues you've collected, his job will be much easier, and you can work as one team.

+A typical case is a slow query: monitoring your database, you found a query blocking many others one for a long time.
+This query should process few data, so it should be short-lived; but you found it's executed many times each day and last a few minutes.
+When you come to him with this query, he can focus on finding out why it is slow.
+He will use execution plans and come back to you talking about indexes, partitions and statistics, things you're not familiar with.
+If you had come to him saying "this database is damn slow", he would have to browse all queries by himself and make guesses, and spent much more time.

+Before parting, let me slip a last thing in your pocket, a quote from Mikko Hypponen.
+> Rarely is anyone thanked for the work they did to prevent the disaster that didn't happen.